WanderWise Wandering Tech Guide

 Advanced (Score: 41+)

 As your loved one’s needs change, so should your approach.
-That’s where layering technology comes in—adding the right tools at the right time, without overcomplicating things.
+That’s where layering technology comes in — adding the right tools at the right time, without overcomplicating things.

 How Technology Needs Change Over Time

-As dementia progresses, your loved one’s needs—and risks—will change.
+As dementia progresses, your loved one’s needs and risks will change.
 The tools that work today may not be enough tomorrow.
 You don’t need to choose everything at once.
 Instead, we recommend checking in regularly to see what’s working, what’s not, and what might help next.

 For example, in the Early Signs stage, a Smart Lock may be all you need to secure exits.
 But by the Elevated stage, you might add a Wearable GPS or motion sensor to respond more quickly if they begin to leave without notice.